 - Fear of being single

-But relationships that thrive are built on genuine admiration.
-You want to be with that person because you truly enjoy who they are, not because you are avoiding being alone.
+But relationships that thrive are built on genuine admiration — you want to be with that person because you actually enjoy who they are, not because you’re avoiding being alone.

-Real love is not just emotion.
-It is grounded in deep respect and conscious choice.
+Real love isn’t just emotion.
+It’s grounded in deep respect and choice.

 2. Accept That Passion Is Not Constant

-Romantic love is not a permanent high.
-The initial butterflies phase will fade.
-That is normal.
+Romantic love isn’t a permanent high.
+The initial “butterflies” phase will fade — that’s normal.

 What matters is how you navigate the moments when the spark dims.
-Relationships that endure understand that love evolves.
-It deepens through commitment, not constant excitement.
+Relationships that endure understand that love evolves — it deepens through commitment, not through constant excitement.

 When you stop chasing the honeymoon feeling and start building stability, intimacy grows.